 Hardware limits are enabled in PMAC so that limit switches mounted on the trolley and connected to PMAC cause the drive to stop with a programmed deceleration when activated.
 PMAC allows the trolley to drive away from the activated limit switch.
-For further information on the limit switch implementation, please refer to document INT-406-VEN-0116, "Limits Design Description".
+The limit switches chosen are RS Electronics 530-8898 ferromagnetic metal proximity sensors, which have normally open contacts.
+However, the PMAC requires limit switches to be normally closed.
+While a normally closed version of the RS part is available, it has reduced range, so instead open-collector inverters have been used to interface the normally open switches to the PMAC.
+The interface circuit is in Figure 9 in Appendix A. For further information on the limit switch implementation, please refer to document INT-406-VEN-0116, "Limits Design Description".